Primary HCM partner

 Questions we hear

-What does a typical UKG Pro implementation timeline look like?
+What does a typical UKG Pro implementation timeline look like at RJR?

-It depends on scope.
-A core HR and payroll implementation for a mid-market organization typically runs 6 months at the low end, 9 months in the middle, with longer timelines when internal client requirements like documentation, change control, or governance reviews extend the project.
-Adding benefits, talent, or complex payroll scenarios extends the timeline further.
-Full-suite implementations covering every UKG Pro module run longer and benefit from a phased approach where Core HR and Payroll go live first, with talent and learning following in subsequent phases.
+A UKG Pro implementation typically runs 6-9 months for organizations of a few hundred to a few thousand employees, with timeline driven primarily by payroll complexity, location count, and integration scope rather than by employee count alone.
+Internal client requirements like documentation, change control, or governance reviews can extend the project.
+Adding talent, learning, or complex payroll scenarios extends the timeline further.
+Full-suite implementations covering every UKG Pro module typically benefit from a phased approach where Core HR and Payroll go live first, with talent and learning following in subsequent phases.

-How does RJR handle complex payroll scenarios like multi-state, multi-union, or certified payroll?
+How does RJR handle complex payroll scenarios on UKG Pro?

 How does RJR approach UKG Pro integrations with finance, benefits, and other third-party systems?